UMass-RC/unity-docs/docs/uploading-files/index.md

 # entire directory
 scp -r DIRECTORY_NAME unity:~
 ```
+This will copy the files in question to your Unity home directory.
+You could also upload to elsewhere on the Unity filesystem, wherever you have permissions.
 !!! note
     `-r` in many commands is short for 'recursive'.
-    It tells the `scp` command to recursively open DIRECTORY_NAME
-    and any other directories contained within to ensure that all files are copied.
+    It means to recursively open directories to ensure that all contained files are accounted for.

 !!! note
     `~` in the terminal represents your home directory.

-This will copy the files in question to your Unity home directory.
-You could also upload to elsewhere on the Unity filesystem, wherever you have permissions.
+    This is `C://Users/YOUR_NAME/.ssh` in Windows, `/home/YOUR_NAME/.ssh` in Linux, and `/Users/YOUR_NAME` in [Mac](https://www.cnet.com/tech/computing/how-to-find-your-macs-home-folder-and-add-it-to-finder/).

 ### RSYNC ###
 `rsync` can be installed on Linux and Mac.
 The syntax is the same as `scp`.
+It also references the OpenSSH config file.

+It's recommended to use the `-tlp` flags so that timestamps, relative links, and permissions are preserved, respectively.
 ```
 # single file
-rsync FILE_NAME unity:~
+rsync -tlp FILE_NAME unity:~

 # entire directory
-rsync -r DIRECTORY_NAME unity:~
+rsync -rtlp DIRECTORY_NAME unity:~
 ```